 After you have tweeted at least 50 times for your school your ready to being promoting your school’s Twitter account.
 Here are some suggestions:

 - Put links to your Twitter account on your homepage, blog, and school’s facebook account.

 - Put links to your Twitter account in your email signature.

 - Promote your Twitter account in your school’s newsletters and parent communications.

 - Put posters up around school announcing your Twitter account.

 Now Get To Work

-I encourage you to begin this process as soon as possible and I’d love to see your new Twitter account.
-After you’ve created the account please let me know by posting the account name in the comments below or by tweeting my at @SchneiderB.
+I encourage you to begin this process as soon as possible, and I’d love to see your new Twitter account.
+After you’ve created the account, please let me know by posting the account name in the comments below or by tweeting mine at @SchneiderB.
 Good luck!